findeevy/RastC/docs/README.md

 -PPM output.

 ## Compilation:
 Install [GCC](https://gcc.gnu.org/) and then run "make" once you are in the project folder.
+Please note, this program currently supports on triangulated .obj files.

 ## Project Structure:
 src/ <- This is the folder with the source code.\